catraaa/challenge-chapter-6/README.md

-# Binar Car Rental - React App

-This project is intended to fulfill challenge chapter 6, Full-Stack Web Bootcamp at Binar Academy.

-## How to run the project
+# How to run the project

 - Run `npm install` to install the dependencies
 - `npm start`